 The corresponding temporal component follows from the Karmarkar embedding condition Eq.~(\ref{metricsk}) and yields

 It is interesting to note that the modified metric functions become independent of the $f(Q)$ parameters $\beta_{1}$ and $\beta_{2}$ in this construction.
 This reinforces the fact that $f(Q)$ gravity does not alter the underlying spacetime geometry relative to general relativity.
-Nevertheless, as $\beta_{1}$ and $\beta_{2} (\approx 0)$ appears in the expressions for density and pressure, the physical quantities get rescaled in terms of their general relativistic values.
+Nevertheless, when $\beta_{1}$ and $\beta_{2} (\approx 0)$ appear in the expressions for density and pressure, the physical quantities are rescaled to their general relativistic values.

 Now, to completely specify the $\theta$ sector, we obtain the temporal deformation function using Eq.~(\ref{temp}) as

 Consequently, we obtain the energy density and two pressures in the $\theta$ sector as